 When using Content Station, you work on files that are stored in a database on a server.
 To access these files you have to log in to that server first.
 It is not possible to open Content Station without accessing a server.

-Depending on your credentials, you can log in to the following Editions of Content Station:
+Depending on your credentials and the way Content Station is configured, you can log in to the following Editions of Content Station:

 - Content Station print.
 As far as creating content is concerned, this version only contains the Print editor for creating content specifically for output to print.